BIO. Graduate Legal Training

 Mr. Erskine holds an LL.M. in International & Comparative Law (2006) from The George Washington University Law School, a J.D.
-(2003) from Suffolk University Law School where he served as the Content Editor of the Journal of High Technology Law as well as received the Harold B. Goodwin, Jr. Legal Advocacy Scholarship & Best Trial Advocate Award, and a B.A. in Political Science & Philosophy (2000) from Boston College, which granted him Advanced Standing and Advanced Placement in addition to membership in the Golden Key National Honor Society, the PHI SIGMA TAU (national philosophy honor society), as well as Athletic Director’s Awards for Distinguished Academic Achievement as a Varsity Athlete (Men’s Foil Squad, Division 1 Fencing).
+(2003) from Suffolk University Law School where he served as the Content Editor of the Journal of High Technology Law as well as received the Harold B. Goodwin, Jr. Legal Advocacy Scholarship & Best Trial Advocate Award, and a B.A. in Political Science & Philosophy (2000) from Boston College, which granted him Advanced Standing and Advanced Placement in addition to membership in the Golden Key National Honor Society, the PHI SIGMA TAU (national philosophy honor society), and Athletic Director’s Awards for Distinguished Academic Achievement as a Varsity Athlete.
+Selected as a member of Men’s Foil Squad, he competed on behalf of the College in Division 1 Fencing.

 Attorney Erskine is an attorney licensed in New York and Connecticut as well as a solicitor of the Senior Courts of England and Wales with offices in Mount Vernon, New York, Westchester County & New Haven, Connecticut, New Haven County.